Budget for Health Insurance Before Medicare Eligibility

 Key Takeaways

-There also are lower-cost insurance options for bridging the gap, including High Deductible Health PlansA High Deductible Health Plan (HDHP) is a type of health insurance plan that features higher-than-normal deductibles.
-These high deductible amounts are usually intended to lower your monthly premium payments. and short-term insurance.
+- There also are lower-cost insurance options for bridging the gap, including High Deductible Health PlansA High Deductible Health Plan (HDHP) may lower your monthly premium payments but have higher-than-normal deductibles. and short-term insurance.

 This page’s information may assist you before deciding on health insurance or Medicare but does not advise financial decisions or financial planning.